 War Caster – I’ve already mentioned this as it gives us advantage on Concentration checks which is one of the primary reasons this feat is so great for this build.
 It also grants you the ability to perform somatic spell components while wielding shields or weapons in both hands.
-In addition to that, you can also use spell attacks for attack of opportunity attacks against creatures that provoke an opportunity attack.
+In addition to that, you can also use spell attacks for opportunity attacks against creatures that provoke an opportunity attack.

 Lucky – This feat is fantastic for any conceivable build.
 You gain 3 luck points which you can use to essentially grant yourself advantage on any d20 roll.
-You may also spend a luck point to give an enemy that is making an attack against you disadvantage.
+You may also spend a luck point to give an enemy that is making an attack against you done at disadvantage.
 Your luck points are recovered on a long rest.

 Magic Initiate – Choose a class (bard, cleric, druid, sorcerer, warlock, wizard) and you will learn 2 cantrips and a 1st level spell from that list.
 There are two catches for this feat and that the 1st level spell cannot be cast at a higher level and you must use that class’ spellcasting ability.
 Regardless, the Cleric list opens up some great options for this build.
 Grabbing Bless or even Guiding Bolt opens up some great utility.
 Spare the Dying and Guidance are two great cantrips to pick up too.